Urban Safety & Emergency Preparedness - Urban Exploration quest for Intermediate level adventurers

 3

-Test your go-bag by actually carrying it for 30 minutes through varied terrain.
-Walk stairs, uneven sidewalks, and crowded areas.
-Adjust contents based on weight distribution, accessibility of critical items, and realistic carrying capacity during stress.
+Actually carry your emergency bag for 30 minutes through stairs, uneven sidewalks, and crowded areas.
+Adjust contents based on weight distribution, accessibility of critical items, and what you can realistically carry during stress.
+Then conduct a self-imposed phone blackout to test your communication plan using meeting points, pre-agreed check-in times, and alternative contact methods.

 4